MahdiRahbar/SLUSpell/README.md

 ```

 ## Todo
-1. Supporting Irish Spell Checker.
-2. Supporting multi lingual interface.
-3. Using context based spell checker.
-4. Using more accurate dictionaries.
+1. Using more accurate dictionaries.
-5. Adding registraiton system to save client's work.
-6. Adding more test cases to check the robustness of the application.
+2. Adding more test cases to check the robustness of the application.
+3. Adding more complicated models to handle misspelled cases better.

 ## License
 SLUSpell is licensed under the terms of GNU General Public License v3.
 This library can be used for both academic and commercial purposes.
 For more information, check out the [LICENSE](https://github.com/MahdiRahbar/Spell_Checker/blob/main/LICENSE.txt) file.